Substrate on Trial: The Bittensor Panic and the Hunt for Scapegoats

 The blockchain world loves a good panic.
 When Bittensor's network ground to a halt recently, the knives came out fast.
 "Substrate is broken!" some cried.
 "Time to abandon ship!"
 But as the dust settles, a different narrative is emerging from the community itself: composability beats raw throughput, and migration would be "bananas."

-The usual suspects—always ready with their preferred "solutions"—seized the panic moment.
-But the Bittensor community is pushing back with solid technical reasoning.
+The usual suspects, always ready with their preferred "solutions," seized the panic moment.
+The Bittensor community, though, is pushing back with solid technical reasoning.
 And their logic aligns perfectly with the principles of sustainable decentralization.

 The Real Story: When Code Meets Reality